elcodedocle/geogoogael/README.md

 * Error message handling.
 * Fake `access_log` file generator (for testing purposes and show off).

-(Because I wanted to see how it'd perfom on huge access_log files, but didn't have any, I ended up overkilling the issue by designing the nastiest, most awesome `access_log` generator the world will ever ignore, using discrete event statistical modeling theory, forked processes and shared memory with signaling and semaphores and all kinds of freaky stuff.
-Check its code for more info :-))
+(I wanted to see how this app would perfom on huge access_log files, but didn't have any, so I ended up overkilling the issue by designing the nastiest, most awesome `access_log` generator the world will ever ignore, using discrete event statistical modeling theory, forked processes and shared memory with signaling and semaphores and all kinds of freaky stuff.
+Check its code for more info ;-))

 ### UPDATE v0.4